sleexyz/typesafe-react-redux-example/README.md

 #### 1) Import `dispatch` directly
 Many of Redux + React-Redux's design decisions stem from the requirement of server-side rendering.
-For example, that's why [`dispatch` is always passed through props DI-style](http://stackoverflow.com/questions/33221634/why-use-this-props-dispatch-rather-than-store-dispatch-directly-in-redux).
+For example, that's why [`dispatch` is always inject via props](http://stackoverflow.com/questions/33221634/why-use-this-props-dispatch-rather-than-store-dispatch-directly-in-redux).
 If we're never going to do server rendering, then we shouldn't make sacrifices for it.

 Note: we still use `Provider` and `connect` to make components reactive to changes to the store.